-Figure 20: Correlation of changes in T-COM and unemployment rate

-The figure shows the correlation of changes in T-COM and the unemployment rate relative to last year for different lags.
-The correlation is computed by shifting the time series of changes in unemployment rate one month forward at a time.
-Changes of T-COM are calculated using the moving average of the prior 120 business day observations of T-COM.
-The largest correlation of 0.21 occurs at the 14-month lag.
+Changes in T-COM predict changes in unemployment rate one year ahead.
+Figure IA.6 shows the correlation of changes in T-COM and the unemployment rate relative to last year for different lags.
+The correlation is computed by shifting the time series of changes in the unemployment rate one month forward at a time.

-the unemployment rate one month forward at a time.
 The largest correlation of 0.21 occurs at the 14-month lag.
 This means that that changes in T-COM have the highest correlations with changes in unemployment rates roughly one year in the future.